DavidAlonso858/DavidAlonso858/README.md

 <h1 align="center">Hi There! 👉💻</h1>
 <h3 align="center">I’m David Alonso, a student and Developer.
-I am developing and have developed in different languages like Java, JavaScript, HTML, CSS, SQL and others that i'm learning more.
+I am developing and have developed in different languages like Java, JavaScript, HTML, CSS, SQL... .
 I'm always learning and looking for new challenges 🚀.</h3>

 - 💬 Ask me about **Java, JavaScript, HTML, CSS...**